Let’s Speak Better

 When we speak, we most likely ignore our cadence, rhythm, and emphasis on words and how they affect our communication.

 I could walk into a convenience store to pay for gas and say, “I’d like $30 on pump 5,” in so many different ways.
-If I was angry, it might come out as snippy or mean, and then I’d be spreading that around.
+If I were angry, it might come out as snippy or mean, and then I’d be spreading that around.
 But if I’m aware of my speaking and promote a good mood, the cashier can sense it and help him or her be in a good mood, too.
 Isn’t it better to share that attitude?
 I would hope so.

 Let’s speak better to have happy and healthy relationships, especially with children.

 Paying attention to our words is part of it.
 We need to own and control our emotions.
 By being in control of our emotions and making peace with the low ones (anger, hate, anxiety, sadness, hopelessness, and guilt), we have the freedom to express ourselves in a way that serves us all well.
-When we are happy, others around us can experience happiness, too.
-Remember, words don’t go away after they’re said or written.

 Speaking better avoids confusion or questions.